-DST on the ₱1.5 billion long-term debt availed on July 10, 2021 amounting to ₱11.25 million is recorded as debt issue costs which is deducted from the loan balance for reporting purposes and amortized over the term of the loan.
-DST on share issuance resulting from the share swap transaction between ACEN and ACEIC executed on June 22, 2021 amounting to ₱61.85 million was recorded as additional paid-in-capital.
+DST on the long-term debt availed in 20212 amounting to P106.5 million is recorded as debt issue costs which is deducted from the loan balance for reporting purposes and amortized over the term of the loan.

-e.
-Withholding Taxes
+d.
+Withholding laxes